Flajt/decentproof-app/README.md

 ## About

 Decentproof is an app to allow you to create media files and verify their integrity & authenticity afterwards.
-The app supports: ogg, mp4 and png files.
+The app supports: ogg, mp4 and jpeg files.
 File hashes are securely and privacy friendly stored in the Bitcoin and Ethereum blockchain and can easily and *independantly* verified.

 > Not a **Dev** ?
 Check out the [wiki](https://github.com/Flajt/decentproof-app/wiki)